viamrobotics/docs/docs/tutorials/get-started/confetti-bot.md

 ![A machine page header in the Viam app, its under the location work, and named ConfettiBot.](/tutorials/confetti-bot/app-name-confettibot.png)

-Then navigate to the robot’s **Config** tab to start configuring your components.
+Then navigate to the machine’s **Config** tab to start configuring your components.

 {{< tabs >}}
 {{% tab name="Builder UI" %}}